Graeme Crosby

 Graeme Crosby (born 4 July 1955) is a former professional Grand Prix motorcycle road racer from New Zealand.
 A versatile rider, Crosby was equally capable on either four stroke Superbike racers or two stroke Grand Prix racers.
 He is the only person to have won the Daytona 200, the Imola 200, the Suzuka 8 Hours endurance race, and the Isle of Man TT.

-After his international motorcycle racing career, he returned to New Zealand to become a commercial airline pilot and also competed in touring car racing.
+After his international motorcycle racing career, Crosby returned to New Zealand to become a commercial airline pilot and also competed in touring car racing.

 Crosby was inducted in to the New Zealand Sports Hall of Fame in 1995 and the Motorcycling New Zealand Hall of Fame in 2006.

 Motorcycle racing career

 New Zealand and Australian racing

 Crosby moved from his home in Renwick, New Zealand to Auckland in the late 1960s and began a motorcycle apprenticeship at a local Kawasaki dealership.
 He began racing on a Kawasaki H2 learning to race on New Zealand's street circuits.
 By 1979, he was racing in the Australian Superbike championship for the Australian importer for Pops Yoshimura's motorcycle racing parts company.
 He was then contracted to race for Yoshimura's son in law, Mamoru Moriwaki another talented motorcycle engineer.